CERIT-SC/puppet-yum/README.md

 Locks explicitly specified packages from updates.
 Package name must be precisely specified in format *`EPOCH:NAME-VERSION-RELEASE.ARCH`*.
-Wild cards in package name are allowed or automatically appended, but be careful with them and always first check on target machine if your packages are matched correctly!
-Following definitions creates same configuration lines:
+Wild card in package name is allowed or automatically appended, but be careful and always first check on target machine if your package is matched correctly!
+Following definitions create same configuration lines:

     yum::versionlock {